How do we do it?

 Facts about the CAU Support Coordination Team

-- CAU has a large participant base of over 200 individuals who live in counties throughout New Jersey
+- CAU has a large participant base of more than 700 individuals throughout New Jersey

 - As one of the only Support Coordination agency with the authorization to approve their own support plans, CAU can ensure that support plans are crafted efficiently and implemented quickly